martakarta/LineLights/README.md

 <img src="https://raw.githubusercontent.com/martakarta/LineLights/master/2an.png"/>

 ### Digital Algorithm
 The next goal was to translate the analogue into a digital algorithm using p5.js.
+The main difficulty was to create a grid, in which the programm could connect a starting point to one of its neighbour points and set the reached point as the new starting point for the next repetition.